AlinaWan/mine-tool/README.md

   Increase the `COLOR_TOLERANCE` slider in `config.ini`.
 The app might be too strict in matching colors, especially if your screen has unusual brightness or color settings.

 * **Wrong elements are being detected or multiple parts of the same element are detected separately:**
   Decrease the `COLOR_TOLERANCE` in `config.ini`.
-It’s likely the app is being too lenient and is matching different colors as the same element.
+ItÂ’s likely the app is being too lenient and is matching different colors as the same element.
 You might also need to refine your ROI to exclude irrelevant parts of the screen.

 # End Notes